jimwins/titi/docs/models.rst

 Model classes
 ~~~~~~~~~~~~~

-You should create a model class for each entity in your application.
+You can also create a model class for each entity in your application.
 For
 example, if you are building an application that requires users, you
 should create a ``User`` class.
 Your model classes should extend the
 base ``Model`` class: